camarman/GTRPy/demos/demo_6.md

 # Demo 6

-In this demo, we will explore the tensor fields
+In this demo, we will explore the coordinate systems and how you can add new coordinate system symbols

 Will be available soon...